snv-berlin/twitter-fishnet/README.md

 __Notes:__
 - Consider GDPR given the involvement of personal data.
-- You can sort the list in step (2) by the relative indegree centrality by dividing through the number of followers each account has.
+- You can sort the list in step 2 by the relative indegree centrality by dividing through the number of followers each account has.
 This improves the results in some cases and tends to highlight smaller accounts.
+- Highlighting or filtering users with relevant keywords in their Twitter bio (like "journalist" or "cyber") can ease the manual sorting in step 3.
 - Instead of a followee network, you can alter the code to obtain a retweets or mentions network.
 - You can iterate step 1 by modifying the seed based on the initial results to refine your outcome.